METALS-Gloomy economic outlook pushes copper to 5-week low

 Without new stimulus measures, metals prices were likely to fall, said Deutsche Bank analyst Nick Snowdon.
 “The overall picture (for China’s economy) remains one of deterioration,” he said.

-The metal used in power and construction is down 16 percent this year, hit by weaker Chinese growth and a U.S.-China trade dispute.
+The metal used in power and construction is down around 16 percent this year, hit by weaker Chinese growth and a U.S.-China trade dispute.

 GLOBAL MARKETS: World stocks also tumbled as worries over the global economy rippled through markets ahead of an expected U.S. interest rate rise on Wednesday.